Centre Gives Nod for Widening Hyderabad–Vijayawada Highway

 The Central government has given green signal for the widening of Hyderabad–Vijayawada highway, marking a major step toward improving travel safety and efficiency.
 Land acquisition processes have already begun in Telangana and Andhra Pradesh

-The Central government has given green signal for the widening of Hyderabad–Vijayawada highway, marking a major step toward improving travel safety and efficiency.
-Land acquisition processes have already begun in Telangana and Andhra Pradesh.

-Officials estimate that once the expansion is complete, travel time between the two cities will be reduced by nearly 2 hours and road accidents will significantly decline.

-According to the notification issued by the Union Ministry of Road Transport and Highways (MoRTH), the six-lane expansion will cover a stretch of 229 km from the 40th km point to the 269th km point of NH-65.
-The ministry has appointed officials in both States to oversee the land acquisition process required for the project.
+Hyderabad: The Central government has approved the expansion of the Hyderabad-Vijayawada National Highway (NH 65) from four to six lanes, marking a major infrastructure boost for Telangana and Andhra Pradesh.
+The Union ministry of road transport and highways issued a notification on Tuesday stating that the six-lane widening will cover 229 km, from the 40th km point to the 269th km point of NH 65.
+Officials have been appointed in both states to oversee land acquisition for the project.

-In Telangana, land acquisition responsibilities have been assigned to Revenue Divisional Officers (RDOs) in several districts.
-In Yadadri-Bhuvanagiri district, land will be acquired from nine villages in Choutuppal mandal.
+Chief Minister A. Revanth Reddy’s sustained efforts over the past two years to secure the Centre’s approval for upgrading the crucial inter-state corridor have finally borne fruit.
+The project is expected to improve safety, reduce congestion and enhance connectivity between Hyderabad and Vijayawada.

+Land acquisition has already begun in Telangana.
+Officials said the travel time between the two cities will drop by nearly two hours once the project is completed, while accident rates are likely to fall significantly.